bugsduggan/bdqdb/README.md

 ### GET /v1/:name

 * __search__ - A URL encoded string, matched exactly
+* __random__ - Accepts any input

 Returns all quotes stored under a particular name.
 If search is specified, returns all quotes that contain the search string.
+If random is specified, returns a single quote selected at random.
 If there are no quotes stored under that name, returns 404.

 ### POST /v1/:name